Training and Networking Opportunities

 The structure of these sessions will vary, but may include workshops, training sessions, invited speakers, focused discussions etc. Potential topics include Brain Festival 2017, Evaluating OSF, using Facebook to recruit for studies, branding guidance, newsletter strategy etc. More information will be posted on this page as the schedule is confirmed.

 Who?
 Divisional communications / PE staff, selected staff depending on topic of discussion

 When?
 As needed

 The Divisional Communications, PE and Web team will facilitate a variety of issue specific working groups, with the aim of creating divisional resources, guidelines and/or policy.
-Suggested topics for 2016–17 include crisis communication planning, internal communications strategy, 2017 Oxfordshire Science Festival planning.
+Suggested topics have included crisis communication planning, internal communications strategy, Oxfordshire Science Festival planning.